-On March 1, 2020, the City of Portland implemented some new laws that affect landlords and their rental properties.
+On March 1, 202, Property management companies in Portland had to take into consideration some new laws that affect landlords and their rental properties due to new laws that were implemented since that date in the city of Portland.
 These laws fall under the F.A.I.R.
 Act, which stands for Fair Access In Renting.
 We’ve been running an informative and educational video and blog series on what these laws mean to you as a rental property investor.

 Rent Ratio in F.A.I.R.
 Requirements

 The rent ratio rules are controversial.
 We’re talking about the income to rent ratio that most landlords use when they’re screening applicants and deciding who is most qualified to live in their properties.
 There are two separate screening criteria that you can use when you’re renting out a home.
 The first is called low barrier, and it allows landlords to accept applicants with less financial stability and criminal records in their past.
 Standards are very low, and that’s why it’s called low barrier criteria.

 The other criteria you can use is criteria that you establish yourself.
 We imagine most landlords will chose this criteria instead of the low barrier criteria.
 So if you want to have a stricter screening process, choose the criteria that allows you to set standards of your own.